-If you have a whiplash injury from a car accident due to another’s negligence, contact Willens Injury Law Offices for your FREE consultation.
+If you have a whiplash injury from a car accident due to another’s negligence, contact Willens & Baez for your FREE consultation.

 Whiplash is a common car accident injury.
 Getting fair compensation for this injury depends on the duration and nature of the injury, and the good medical records of the victim.
 With a whiplash injury claim, victims need to take steps to protect their right so they can receive fair compensation for damages caused by the negligent party.

 In many whiplash cases, the actual extent of the physical damage sustained by a patient, particularly to their soft tissues in the cervical region, are not immediately evident following a car accident.
 It often takes days or even weeks for the symptoms of whiplash to show up.
 The symptoms of minor whiplash injuries tend to dissipate over a period of time.
 However, in cases of more serious whiplash injuries, victim can suffer immediate and prolonged medical problems.

 While most insurance companies write off whiplash claims as mere nuisance claims, these injuries can be quite serious depending on the extent of overextension of ligaments and soft tissues in the neck.
 The neck or cervical region is responsible for the physical comfort and mobility of a person, and any damage to it can cause potentially long-term or even lifelong complications such as mobility problems and chronic pain.
 The problem with claims for whiplash injuries is that they are hard to document as they are often not evident on X-rays and other imaging and diagnostic tools, which makes the claim process a little complicated.